Intake Automation System

 Current intake or document workflow map

-Fields, missing-information checks, and routing rules
+Fields, missing-info checks, and routing rules

-Human review, escalation, and exception model
+Review, escalation, and exception model

-Data-boundary notes and launch packet for your team or a Build Sprint
+Data-boundary notes and launch packet

 We review the intake path, define the rules and handoffs, then package the operating model for your team.